pRakesh15/ticketBookingService/README.md

 npm run build
 ```

-2. Deploy the built application to Vercel, Netlify, or other Next.js-compatible platforms.
+2. Deploy the built application to Vercel, Netlify, or other Next.
+Next. js-compatible platforms.
 3. Configure the API base URL to point to your deployed backend.

 ## Contributing